 - Use “Plus-One” brainstorming: add a constructive element before critiquing an idea.

-- Create a shared-knowledge hub for projects to make information a collective asset.
+- Create a shared-knowledge hub for projects so information becomes a collective asset.

 - Seek cross-functional input and listen without defending your own view.